 We will ensure a safe learning environment by consistently applying the Ground Rules established in collaboration with students in Life Skills lessons.
-These will be underpinned by our commitment to upholding the UNCRC articles as befits a RRS school.

 Distancing techniques such as; case studies and examples, are used to limit the distress that may be caused to students who are personally affected by the topics covered.